thesabinelim/comp1531-slackr/README.md

 2. **Testing**

-	Ensure that you have a suite of automated tests that test most of your backend to ensure it is functioning as you intend.
+	Ensure that you have a suite of automated tests that test your backend to ensure it is functioning as you intend.
+Note, a couple of particular capabilities may be impossible to test with pytest.

 3. **Analyse your system**